 Shuttles transport people to and from major transport centres, airports, railway stations, bus terminals, private homes, hotels and motels.

-A shuttle journey must either start or end at an airport, railway station, or bus or ferry terminal.
+A shuttle journey usually starts or ends at an airport, railway station, or bus or ferry terminal.

 Private hire services typically offer a 'limousine' experience, using vehicles without any signage to indicate they are passenger services.
 Hotels may use them to transport important guests, who pay a fee for the service.